TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/AssetMigration.rst

     *   Create a central, sitepackage-like extension that can take care of delivering all assets.
-CSS classes could be defined that refer to assets, and then other extensions could use the CSS class, instead of utilizing their own :html:`background-image: url(...)` directives.
+CSS classes could be defined that refer to assets, and then other extensions could use the CSS class, instead of utilizing their own :css:`background-image: url(...)` directives.
 Ideally, use a bundler for your CSS/JavaScript (for example Vite, webpack, grunt/gulp, encore, ...) so that you only have a single extension that is responsible for shared assets.
         Bundlers can also help you to have a central asset storage, and distribute